hadeerfasih/PIC18F46K20-microcontroller-Drivers/GPIO Driver/README.md

 This project implements a GPIO driver for the PIC18F46K20 microcontroller.
 The driver provides functionalities to initialize, configure, and control the General Purpose Input/Output (GPIO) pins and ports of the microcontroller.

-## Files

-- **gpio.h**: Header file containing the macro definitions, data types, and function declarations for the GPIO driver.
-- **gpio.c**: Source file containing the function definitions for the GPIO driver.

 ## gpio.h

 This header file includes the necessary dependencies, macro declarations, data type declarations, and function declarations for the GPIO driver.